domfarolino/browser/mage/README.md

       library catches invalid data in a received message, it should attempt to kill the process that sent the data, and refuse to pass the message to the user code that would normally handle it
+ 1. IPC libraries often have the concept of a single "master" process that is responsible for brokering communication between other processes that don't otherwise have the ability to communicate on their own.
+In Chromium, this is literally called [the "Broker" process].
+This is important especially in sandboxed environments where less-privileged processes can't do many things, and require the Broker to grant powerful capabilities
  1. Much more...

-As it stands right now, Mage is mostly written as a proof-of-concept, for use in basic applications, but not audited to uphold the security guarantees that might be required by major, critical applications in production.
-It would be great if Mage could get to this point, and it's certainly within reach, however as it stands right now, Mage has not been designed for these purposes.
+As it stands right now, Mage is mostly written as a proof-of-concept, for use in basic applications, but not audited to uphold the security guarantees that might be required by major, critical applications in production (including the ones above).
+It would be great if Mage could get to this point, and it's certainly within reach, but right now Mage has not been designed for these purposes.

 ### Writing safe IPCs